 Cialis comes in almond-shaped yellow film-coated tablets of 5, 10, and 20 mg doses.
 Under the name Adcirca, tadalafil is used to treat pulmonary hypertension.

 Cialis just like Levitra and Viagra increase blood flow to the penis by dilating blood vessels that bring blood to the penis.
 When a man is stimulated sexually, nitric acid is released and it controls dilation..

 Cialis and nitrate medication should not be taken together to avoid the risk of hypertension and blood pressure.
 A man using nitrate for chest problems or heart issues should stay away from tadalafil.
-Eli Lilly- the drug producer warns against use if a man developed certain symptoms during sexual activity that would be sign of complications.
-These signs include nausea, dizziness, numbness, tingling, and pain in the jaws, arms, neck and chest.
+Eli Lilly- the drug producer warns against use if a man developed certain symptoms during sexual activity that would be a sign of complications.
+These signs include nausea, dizziness, numbness, tingling, and pain in the jaws, arms, neck, and chest.